taishikato/context-api-with-useReducer/README.md

 # Context API with useReducer

-This is a demo app to show how Conext API x useReducer work 🧝🏻‍♀️
+This is a demo app to show how Context API x useReducer work 🧝🏻‍♀️

 ![Screen Shot 2563-10-03 at 18 04 06](https://user-images.githubusercontent.com/980588/95004644-f6e55e80-05a2-11eb-8987-1b292344865f.png)